 Students begin each weekday with classes taught by University professors and doctoral students.
 After class, seminar leaders conduct discussions with students until lunch.
 During the afternoon, participants in the program will enjoy time on campus to study, relax, or meet with their seminar leaders for one-on-one writing tutorials.

 As residents on campus, students will enjoy the community experience typical of dorm life.
 Whether playing volleyball, chatting in the dorm lounge, or enjoying a cappuccino, students often find the camaraderie with their fellow Arete class members one of the most enjoyable aspects of the program.

 The Arete: An Introduction to the Classics program features weekend trips into Dallas and Fort Worth.
-Students will visit such places as the Dallas Museum of Art, the Nasher Sculpture Center, the Kimball Art Museum, the Modern Art Museum in Fort Worth, the Fort Worth Stockyards and attend a performance at the Trinity Shakespeare Festival.
+Students will visit such places as the Dallas Museum of Art, the Nasher Sculpture Center, the Kimball Art Museum, the Modern Art Museum in Fort Worth, the Dallas Holocaust Museum and attend a performance at Shakespeare in the Park with Shakespeare Dallas.